-If you’re into outdoor yoga, SUP yoga, hiking, running or anything else outdoors the UPF protection level of your clothing is particularly worth considering if you’re fair skinned, take medications that increase sun sensitivity, or are in areas where summer means intense UV exposure.
-Children as well should be given careful consideration as over-exposure at a young age can lead to higher risk of skin cancer later in life.
+If you’re into outdoor yoga, SUP yoga, hiking, running or anything else outdoors the UPF protection level of your clothing is particularly worth considering if you’re fair-skinned, take medications that increase sun sensitivity or are in areas where summer means intense UV exposure.
+Children as well should be given careful consideration as over-exposure at a young age can lead to a higher risk of skin cancer later in life.

 A system therefore that measures both UVA and UVB protection for what we wear is particularly important if you lead an active lifestyle in the summer.
 From hiking to outdoor running to spending time on paddle boards where UVB can bounce off water the UPF system helps you plan, prepare and protect.

 The UPF Rating System and How to Use It

 The UV protection level apparel provides is labeled as Good, Very Good or Excellent.
 Each of these levels affords a different range of UV protection measuring both UVA and UBV protection.
 The UBF system does not go lower than good because UPF of less than 15 is not considered UV-protective.
 Lightweight cotton will be around UPF 5 and even if you’re fully covered it will not prevent sunburn for longer periods of UV exposure as 20% of UV will pass through the fabric.

 While covered is always better than not for outdoor activities considering the UPF protection level of your clothing will help to prevent sunburn and long term damage.
 Our recycled poly and recycled nylon is classed as UBF Excellent.

 UPF Rating Guide